 Hunting may increase in the surrounding areas as a result of worker influx into the area and increased traffic may result in increase in animal strike on roads.
-The creation of access routes or cutting of seismic lines and establishment of construction camp does present a risk as this creates access into interior parts of the secondary forest (dry forest) exposing wildlife to the risk of poaching by Project staff/ workers.
-Hunting, poaching and wildlife trade are critical issues for the conservation of biodiversity globally; unsustainable hunting to obtain meat, animal parts or live individuals for the pet trade has caused population declines and local extinction of many species and threatens some species with global extinction.
-During surveys, terrestrial wildlife were recorded in forest habitat which are known targets for hunting including species of conservation interest such as Chinese Pangolin (Critically Endangered) and Yellow-headed Tortoise (Endangered).
+The creation of access routes or cutting of seismic lines and establishment of workforce camp has the potential to expose wildlife to the risk of poaching by Project staff/ workers.
+Hunting, poaching and wildlife trade are critical issues for the conservation of biodiversity globally.
+Unsustainable hunting to obtain meat, animal parts or live individuals for the pet trade has caused population declines and local extinction of many species and threatens some species with global extinction.
+During surveys, mammals recorded from habitats were mainly representatives of Rodentia (Rodents: Rats, Squirrels and Hares) but also included species of conservation interest Yellow-headed Tortoise (Endangered) based on interviews, though this species was not directly observed in surveys.